Surviving childhood cancer

 - Osteosarcomas: 69%

-Survival rates are based on previous outcomes of large numbers of children who had the disease, but they are at best rough estimates and cannot predict what will happen in any child’s case.
+Survival rates are based on previous outcomes of large numbers of children who had the disease, but they are at best rough estimates and can’t predict what will happen in any child’s case.
 The type of cancer is important in estimating a child’s outlook.
 But many other factors can also be important, such as the child’s age, the exact type of cancer, the location and extent of the tumor, the treatment received, and how well the cancer responds to treatment.
-If your child has cancer, your child’s doctor is your best source of information on this topic, as he or she is familiar with your child’s situation.
+If your child has cancer, your child’s doctor is your best source of information on this topic, as he or she knows your child’s situation best.

 Because of major advances in treatment, more children treated for cancer are now surviving into adulthood.
 Doctors have learned that the treatment may affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.

 Treating childhood cancer requires a very specialized approach, and so does the care and follow-up after treatment.
-The earlier any problems can be recognized, the more likely it is they can be treated effectively.
+The earlier any problems are recognized, the more likely it is they can be treated effectively.

 Childhood cancer survivors are at risk, to some degree, for several possible late effects of their cancer treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team.
-The risks depend on a number of factors, such as the type of cancer, the specific cancer treatments used, doses of cancer treatment, and the child’s age at the time of treatment.
+The risks for each child depend on a number of factors, such as the type of cancer, the specific cancer treatments used, the doses of cancer treatment, and the child’s age at the time of treatment.
 Some of the more common late effects of cancer treatment include:

-- Heart or lung problems (due to certain chemotherapy drugs or radiation therapy)
+- Heart or lung problems (due to certain chemotherapy drugs or radiation therapy to the chest area)

 - Slowed or delayed growth and development (in the bones or overall)

 - Changes in sexual development and ability to have children

 - Learning problems

 - Increased risk of other cancers later in life